What is Six Sigma project management?

 However, unlike Yellow Belts, they can lead smaller projects as well.

-Black Belt
+Six Sigma Black Belt

-Black Belts do the following:
+Black Belts have the following responsibilities:

 • Explain Six Sigma principles, including the supporting systems and tools,